Surrey Canal railway station: Neptune Wharf

 In March 2012 planning permission was also granted to create a new residential and leisure development at the junction of Surrey Canal, Trundleys and Grinstead Roads in North Deptford.
 The scheme will be branded Neptune Wharf, taking its name from the former Neptune Chemical Works which once lined the canal between Trundleys Road and Evelyn Street.
 Of significance is the plan to re-open part of the canal tow path (currently the dilapidated road, Canal Approach) and opening up of the railway arches between Deptford Park and Folkestone Gardens to create a piazza alongside the new apartments.

 Buildings and landscaping will extend between Plough Way and Oxestalls Road down to where the canal ran parallel with Evelyn Street on its last (eastern) leg.
 The residential apartments will overlook a shallower, very linear, lake replicating part of the canal's route.
 This is akin to the Albion Channel, about 1/4 mi north, which emulates Albion Dock – within sight of part of Canada Water station.

 New Bermondsey

 A circa £850m expected sale value development around The Den has been approved.
 It bore working names Surrey Canal: London's Sporting Village and/or the Surrey Canal Triangle.
 Renewal, the developer, agreed in late 2011 to fund the missing capital needed for the new station, and Lewisham Council's strategic planning committee resolved to grant the application at a meeting on 13 October 2011.
 Planning permission subject to a so-worded Section 106 agreement was agreed in January 2012, securing its construction.

 The developments will now include shops, restaurants, business space and new leisure and sports and multi-faith facilities along with up to 2,400 new homes, replacing warehouses, light industrial estates and a handful of 1990s-built residential blocks.
-The first two out of five development phases are scheduled for construction between Q2 2018 and 2020.
+The first two out of five development phases were scheduled for construction between Q2 2018 and 2020.